Loneliness Is A Cold Bitch

 She has a quirky, fun personality, beautiful blue eyes, and seemed very interested in dating me.

-However, physical attraction wasn’t there for me (she is a little heavy), and I asked her if we could be friends.
+However, physical attraction wasn’t there for me (she is a bigger girl).

 Transitions